 - Preheat the oven to 400 degrees Fahrenheit.

-- Rinse and dry the Brussel sprouts.
-Trim and cut the sprouts in half through the core.
+- Rinse and pat dry the Brussel sprouts with paper towels.
+Trim and remove any dried outer leaves and cut the sprouts in half through the core.

 - Place the Brussel sprouts and any loose leaves on a sheet pan (I line my sheet pan with parchment paper).
 Add the pancetta and the garlic and drizzle with olive oil.
 Season with salt and ground black pepper.
 Toss well to combine and spread out in a single layer.